mmistakes/minimal-mistakes/_drafts/zio-kafka.md

 docker exec -it broker bash
 ```

-Now that everything is up and running, we can proceed introducing the `zio-kafka` library.
+Now that everything is up and running, we can proceed with introducing the `zio-kafka` library.

 ## 4. Creating a Consumer

-First, we are going to analyze is how to consume messages from a topic.
-As usual, we create a handy
-use case to work with.
+First, we are going to analyze how to consume messages from a topic.
+As usual, we create a handy use case to work with.

-Image we like football very much, and we want to be always updated with the results of the UEFA
-European Championship, EURO 2020.
-For its nerdy fans, the UEFA publishes the updates of the matches
-on a Kafka topic, called `updates`.
-So, once the Kafka broker is up and running, we create the topic
-using the utilities the Kafka container gives.
-As we just saw, we can connect to the container, and
-crete the topic using the following command:
+Imagine we like football very much, and we want to be continuously updated with the results of the UEFA European Championship, EURO 2020.
+For its nerdy fans, the UEFA publishes the updates of the matches on a Kafka topic, called `updates`.
+So, once the Kafka broker is up and running, we create the topic using the utilities the Kafka container gives.
+As we just saw, we can connect to the container and create the topic using the following command:

 ```shell
 kafka-topics \